 2.2 demonstrate the procedure for taking temperature, pulse, respirations, and blood pressure

 3.1 demonstrate the procedure for taking height, weight, body draping and positioning

 3.2 identify and assemble the equipment, instruments, and supplies for physical examination

 3.3 demonstrate safe bending, lifting, and carrying techniques

 4.1 define the relationship between the medical office and clinical laboratory

 4.2 identify laboratory requests and reports

-4.3 prepare requisitions, labels, and explain methods of storage and transportation of specimens
+4.3 prepare requisitions, label specimens accurately and explain methods of storage and transportation of specimens

 4.4 explain patient preparation for specific laboratory tests and the arrangements for patients being sent to external testing and treatment facilities.